Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Scan Results

 \section{Scan Results}

 In this section we present our results of systematic scans over the two geometries $X_1$ and $X_2$.
 First, we go briefly through the computations of one particular standard-like model on the second geometry.
 In the second part we compare the number of models found to similar CICY geometries.
+To reduce the technical complexity of our discussions, we focus exclusively on the properties of the “upstairs” models, where the discrete symmetry has not been quotiented out (cf. [19]).